-Roughly, it corresponds to using social media channels (TikTok, Instagram, Twitter, Facebook, Pinterest and more) to interact with customers, grow your online presence, advertise your products and services.
+Social media marketing refers to using social media channels (TikTok, Instagram, Twitter, Facebook, Pinterest and more) to interact with customers, grow your online presence, advertise your products and services.

 More and more companies are dedicating a larger chunk of their budget to social media.
 Many have specific Social Media Marketing teams, who are responsible for managing channels and generating social media content on behalf of the brand.
 However, social media marketing doesn’t just mean posting something every two days.
 It takes proper planning and a great strategy to stand out amidst the mass of content produced daily.